mever-team/FairBench/README.md

 - :hammer_and_wrench: Measure building blocks
 - :gear: ML integration (`numpy`,`torch`,`tensorflow`,`jax`)

-*FairBench always strives to be compatible with the latest Python release, but rolling rollouts of ML libraries usually make them compatible with the language's previous release (currently 3.12).*
+*FairBench strives to be compatible with the latest Python release, but compatibility delays of third-party ML libraries usually means that only the language's previous release is tested and stable (currently 3.12).*

 ## [Documentation](https://fairbench.readthedocs.io/)